InkAtom/Isopod/README.md

 ### Usage

-For correct usage please refer to the Jupyter Notebook in /Example.
+For correct usage refer to the docs